+Plan Description

-Plan Description - The Acton-Boxborough Regional School District administers a single-employer defined benefit healthcare plan (Plan).
+The District administers a single-employer defined benefit healthcare plan (Plan).
 The Plan provides lifetime healthcare insurance for eligible retirees and their spouses through the District's group health insurance plan, which covers both active and retired members.
 Chapter 32B of the MGL assigns authority to establish and amend benefit provisions of the plan.
 Benefit provisions are negotiated between the District and the unions representing District employees and are renegotiated each bargaining period.
 The Plan does not issue a publicly available financial report.

+Funding Policy

-Funding Policy - Contribution requirements are established, and may be amended, by the District.
+Contribution requirements are established, and may be amended, by the District.
 The required contribution is based on a pay-as-you-go financing requirement.
-The current health insurance contribution rates of Plan members and the District are 25% and 75%, respectively, except for certain plans which are 50%/50%.
+The current health insurance contribution rates of Plan members are 50%.
+Current health insurance contribution rates for active employees are 25% to 50% depending on the plan selected.
 The Plan members and District each contribute 50% towards a \$15,000 term life insurance premium.